TheMoonWalker1/Fire-Sentry/README.md

 ## How we built it

-We used Django and a plethora of APIs from many different providers.
-It also includes a inhumane amount of css and js making the website a smooth experience for the user.
+We used Django and a many of Google's APIs.
+It also includes a inhumane amount of CSS and JavaScript making the website a smooth experience for the user.

 ## Challenges we ran into